BulbEnergy/test-datadog-sourcemaps/README.md

 # Test Datadog Sourcemaps

-An example demonstrating a pair of bugs and patches with `expo-datadog` and `@datadog/datadog-ci` in the iOS distribution build.
+An example demonstrating a bug and patch of `@datadog/datadog-ci` in the iOS distribution build.

 ## Steps

 This repo contains a blank Expo go project with the `expo-datadog` plugin to uploads sourcemaps to Datadog.
-There are two issues in the dependent packages:

-- The `expo-datadog` xcode script assumes that it is being run in a `git` repo, but this isn't the case for an EAS build.
-- The `@datadog/datadog-ci` script looks in the wrong place for the generated bundle sourcemap file.
+However, the `@datadog/datadog-ci` script is looking in the wrong place for the generated bundle sourcemap file.

 ## To run the build and see the errors